cookies-xor-cream/HugoTest/content/posts/poetry/murder-at-the-nursery.md

 ---

 I said hi to you in passing,
-On a day in the dead of summer,
+on a day in the dead of summer,
-Record it by the sweat I wore
+record it by the sweat I wore
-Remembered by the heatwave's strokes.
+remembered by the heatwave's strokes.

 You said hi back, a sleight of tongue?
 Is this a lapse in judgement spied?
 I said hi, and then hello again,
-You said it back and I knew then.

-That my friend was dead.
+you said it back and I knew then: yhat my friend was dead.

-Hello, orphan,
+Hello, orphan.
 Hello again.